Top Small House Siding Colors

 Colors are often created by using two or more colors.
 If there is a higher percentage of one color over the other, that creates an undertone.
 It’s important when going gray to select a hue with the right undertone, in the photo shown above it’s blue.

 Then you must consider the temperature of the color, consider warm and cool grays.
-Warm grays, or brown-gray—commonly known as “greige”—are welcoming, while cooler grays like green-gray and blue-gray, are elegant and modern.
+Warm grays, or brown gray are considered welcoming, while cooler grays like green gray and blue gray, are elegant and modern.

 Above we see another example of a siding on a small house.
 Medium gray with a warm, slightly green undertone paired with a blueish roof shingle and white trim.
 Dark entry door matches the flower pots and furniture.
 White trim and columns.
 The decking is even a shade of blueish gray.